-To ensure that you’re not one of 70.1%, we consulted dermatologist, Dr. Bruce Katz of Juva Skin in New York City to fill us in on all things SPF, including which ingredients to look for, how much to apply and how to do it the right way.
+Ahead, we chatted with dermatologist Dr. Bruce Katz of Juva Skin in New York City to fill us in on all things SPF, including which ingredients to look for, how much to apply and how to make it a vital part of your daily routine.

 What Comes First?
 The Makeup or the SPF?

-OK, now that your skin is properly protected, you may move on to the makeup application portion of your morning routine!
-Just one more catch, Dr. Katz recommends waiting at least 10 minutes for your formula to absorb and set, before moving on to next steps (plus he says SPF makes for a great makeup base — if that’s not another good reason to protect your skin, we don’t know what is!).
+Dr. Katz recommends waiting at least 10 minutes for your formula to absorb and set, before moving on to next steps, plus he says SPF makes for a great makeup base.

 What to Look for in an SPF?

-Squeezing out one dot won’t have you completely coveredeither, according to Dr. Katz, you must use a generous amount and apply it evenly until it vanishes — meaning enough to cover all areas, including your neck and ears.
+Squeezing out one dot won’t have you completely covered either, according to Dr. Katz, you must use a generous amount and apply it evenly until it vanishes — meaning enough to cover all areas, including your neck and ears.
 But, before you purchase anything that just says SPF 30 on the label, make sure you’ve got a formula that works!
 “Keep an eye out for these three important ingredients: Zinc, Titanium Dioxide and Avobenzone.”
 Our go to is the La-Roche Posay Anthelios AOX SPF 50.

-And if you’ve been hoarding the same bottle for years and years, 1.) you haven’t been applying everyday!
-And 2.) be sure to check the expiration date because once that date has come and gone, the stability and efficacy of that product may be compromised.
+And if you’ve been hoarding the same bottle for years and years, be sure to check the expiration date because once that date has come and gone, the stability and efficacy of that product may be compromised.

 Do I Need to Reapply Throughout the Day?